 And the pot is definitely growing.
-Since its launch five years ago, a total of 137,000 cyclists have taken part in Cycle to Work Day and have:
+Since its launch six years ago, more than 130,000 cyclists have taken part in Cycle to Work Day and have:

 You don’t even have to own a bike to get involved.
 “We actively support bike rental schemes, such as the Santander bikes in London or Go Bike,” says Wallace.